gameserverapp/Platform/Documentation/docs/dashboard/automate_tasks/vote_rewards.md

 ## Claiming votes
 To claim a vote players should first vote for one of the registered game servers on the vote sites.
-Players can find links to all connected vote sites on your community website and Discord (!vote)
+Players can find links to all connected vote sites on your Community website and Discord (!vote)

 ### 1. Find links for vote sites
-Go to the community website and click `Vote` at the game server block or type `!vote` in Discord.
+Go to the Community website and click `Vote` at the game server block or type `!vote` in Discord.

 ![Automations / Tasks - Vote for server 1](/img/dashboard/automate_tasks/vote_reward/vote_for_server_1.jpg)
 ![Automations / Tasks - Vote for server 2](/img/dashboard/automate_tasks/vote_reward/vote_for_server_2.jpg)